You know you’re a Coffs Harbour local when...

 Vanessa Crossley - When you can remember roller skating in Pet Stock and aqua jetting in Aldi

-Eric Jones - Going to picture theatre in the main street where no mall, no fast food joints not counting henny penny of cause Cox brothers lane grocery pick up the Fitzroy hotel no plaza no jetty plaza walking from bray st area to coffs primary with no issues with anyone.
+Eric Jones - Going to the picture theatre in the main street where no mall, no fast food joints )not counting henny penny of cause) Cox brothers lane grocery pick up, the Fitzroy hotel, no plaza no jetty plaza and walking from bray st area to coffs primary with no issues with anyone.

 Sharyn Landrigan - When my great grandfather helped build the original first jetty, one of the original Coffs Harbour settlers.
 Then I married into another first Coffs Harbour settler family.
 That makes us very local!

 Chrissy Purple - Brelsford park was where Jetty high had their sports carnivals and Coffs primary had a marching squad back in the 70s.
 The old co-op was closer to the train line and the Jetty was about 90 metres longer.

-Sherlyn Wilson - I lived across the road from Brelsford Park watching Cricket with my father, going to the Beach, walking to Coff’s Harbour High School.
+Sherlyn Wilson - I lived across the road from Brelsford Park watching Cricket with my father, going to the Beach, walking to Coffs Harbour High School.
 Listening to the bagpipes practice on a Thursday night at the Hall in Brelsford Park.
 All in the 60s.

 Darren Barkway - When you could have lunch at the CWA.
 (Country Women's Association) Which was on the highway where the RSL is now.
 Fondly remember those toasted chicken sandwiches for $0.50 each with my grandmother and mother.